-$$u{GB}(t,y) = \left(\frac{1}{2\pi\varepsilon}\right)^{\frac{n}{2}} \int{K_0} a(t;z) e^{i\phi(t,y-x(t;z);z)/\varepsilon} dz , \qquad (1.5)$$
+$$u{GB}(t,y) = \left(\frac{1}{2\pi\varepsilon}\right)^{\frac{n}{2}} \int{K_0} a(t;z)e^{i\phi(t,y-x(t;z);z)/\varepsilon} dz , \qquad (1.5)$$

-$$\phi(t, y; z) = \phi_0(t; z) + y \cdot p(t; z) + y \cdot \frac{1}{2}M(t; z)y .$$ (1.6)
+$$\phi(t, y; z) = \phi_0(t; z) + y \cdot p(t; z) + y \cdot \frac{1}{2} M(t; z) y .$$ (1.6)

 The real vector p(t; z) is the direction of wave propagation and the matrix M(t; z) has a positive definite imaginary part and it gives Gaussian beams their profile.
 Extensions of the above superposition are possible in several directions, including using higher order Gaussian beams in the superposition and using a sum of several superpositions to approximate the different modes of wave propagation.
-Higher order Gaussian beams are created by using an asymptotic series for the amplitude and using higher order Taylor expansions to describe the phase and the amplitude functions, see (2.10) and (2.11).
-Also, for higher order beams, a cutoff function (2.8) is necessary to avoid spurious growth away from the center ray.
+Higher order Gaussian beams are created by using an asymptotic series for the amplitude and using higher order Taylor expansions to define the phase and the amplitude functions, see (2.10) and (2.11).
+Also, for higher order beams, a cutoff function (2.7) is necessary to avoid spurious growth away from the central ray.
 Superpositions with higher order Gaussian beams have an improved asymptotic convergence rate.
 For m-th order strictly hyperbolic PDEs, which have m pieces of initial data, we use m different Gaussian beam superpositions chosen in such a way so that their sum approximates the initial data.
 Each of these superpositions corresponds to one of the m distinct modes of wave propagation.

-Accuracy studies for a Gaussian beam solution u{GB} have traditionally focused on how well it asymptotically satisfies the PDE, i.e. the size of the norm of $Pu{\rm GB}$ in terms of ε .
+Accuracy studies for a Gaussian beam solution u{GB} have traditionally focused on how well it asymptotically satisfies the PDE, i.e. the size of the norm of Pu{GB} in terms of ε .
 The question of determining the error of the Gaussian beam superposition compared to the exact solution was thought to be a rather difficult problem decades ago, see the conclusion section of the review article by Babič and Popov [4].
 However, some progress on estimates of the error has been made in the past few years.
-This accuracy study was initiated by Tanushev in [32], where a convergence rate was obtained for the initial data.
+This accuracy study was initiated by Tanushev in [34], where a convergence rate was obtained for the initial data.
 Some earlier results on this were also established by Klimeš in [18].
 The part of the error that is due to the Taylor expansion off the central ray was considered by Motamed and Runborg in [27] for the Helmholtz equation.
-Liu and Ralston [22, 23] gave rigorous convergence rates in terms of ε for the acoustic wave equation in the energy norm and for the Schrödinger equation in the L^2 norm.
+Liu and Ralston [22, 23] gave rigorous convergence rates in terms of ε for the acoustic wave equation in the scaled energy norm and for the Schrödinger equation in the L^2 norm.
 However, the error estimates they obtained depend on the number of space dimensions in the presence of caustics, since the projected Hamiltonian flow to physical space becomes singular at caustics.
-The superpositions in (1.5) can also be carried out in full phase space, i.e. over both z and p in (1.6), as shown in [22, 23].
-In this formulation Hamiltonian flow is regular and there are no caustics, so one expects to obtain a dimensionally independent error estimate.
-This has been confirmed for the wave equation by Bougacha, Akian and Alexandre in [5] for the case of initial data based on the Fourier-Bros-Iaglonitzer (FBI) transform.
-However, from a computational stand point, the full phase space formulation is far more expensive.
-A more detailed discussion about previous results is given in Section 3.
+The superpositions in (1.5) can also be carried out over both x and p in full phase space through the Hamiltonian map, $(z, p_0) \to (x(t; z, p_0), p(t; z, p_0))$, as shown in [22, 23].
+In this formulation the Hamiltonian flow is regular and there are no caustics, so we expect to obtain a dimensionally independent error estimate.
+This has been confirmed for the wave equation by Bougacha, Akian and Alexandre in [5] for the case of initial data based on the Fourier-Bros-Iaglonitzer (FBI) transform, a result which is inspired by the work of Rousse and Swart on the Herman-Kluk propagator for the Schrödinger equation [31, 32].
+From a computational stand point, the full phase space formulation is more expensive.